thoughtbot/refills/README.md

 [Install Bitters](http://bitters.bourbon.io/)

+[Install jQuery](http://www.w3schools.com/jquery/jquery_install.asp) (if you are using any of the components/patterns that require Javascript.
+Javascript, when used, can be found at the bottom of the HTML file.)

 Click "Show Code" under the component/pattern you want in [Refills](http://thoughtbot.github.io/refills/) and paste it into your project.
 If a component/pattern has javascript it is placed in the HTML.erb file.
 Feel free to place it somewhere else in your project.